Medical expert of the article

 - clinical blood test;

-- Immunological study: Anti-HCV; HBcAg;
+- immunological study: Anti-HCV; HBcAg;

-Additional laboratory studies;
+Additional laboratory tests;

 - biochemical blood test: cholesterol, lipoproteins, triglycerides, total protein and protein fractions, glucose, potassium, sodium, chlorides, CRP, amylase, alkaline phosphatase, GGT, ceruloplasmin, iron, thyroid hormones;